Here’s the third in a series of tutorials on The Photographer's Ephemeris desktop web app.

 What does this number tell us?
 As mentioned, the data displayed in the geodetics panel is referenced in terms of travel from the red pin position to the grey pin position.
 So let’s look at the geodetics panel information from left to right in more detail:

 - Distance and bearing: distance is the shortest point-to-point distance along a great circle from the red pin to the grey pin.
-The distance from the red to the grey pin is 4432ft
+The distance from the red to the grey pin is 4346ft.

-- Change in elevation: elevation refers to height above mean sea level.
+- Change in elevation (Δ El): elevation refers to height above mean sea level.
 The change in elevation is measured from the red pin to the grey pin.
-The change in elevation from the red to the grey pin is +1460ft
+The change in elevation from the red to the grey pin is +1391ft

-- Apparent altitude: the units of degrees and the use of a + or – give away that this is altitude in the astronomical sense.
+- Elevation angle: the units of degrees and the use of a + or – give away that this is altitude in the astronomical sense.
 If you had a sextant and took a sighting to the peak from the red pin position, this is the angle you would measure.
-‘Apparent’ means that this measurement is adjusted for refraction i.e. the bending of light caused by passage through the atmosphere.
-The apparent altitude from the red to the grey pin is +19.23°
+This is an ‘apparent’ value, meaning that the measurement is adjusted for refraction i.e. the bending of light caused by passage through the atmosphere.
+The apparent altitude from the red to the grey pin is +18.66°

-- Sun Apparent altitude: the apparent altitude of the sun for the time selected by the time slider.
-The apparent altitude of the sun is -0.25° (assuming your time slider is set to sunrise, 05:46)
+- Sun apparent altitude: the apparent altitude of the sun for the time selected by the time slider.
+The apparent altitude of the sun is -0.08° (assuming your time slider is set to sunrise, 05:46)

-- Moon Apparent altitude: the apparent altitude of the moon for the time selected by the time slider.
-The apparent altitude of the moon is -18.70° (again, assuming your time slider is set to sunrise, 05:46)
+- Moon apparent altitude: the apparent altitude of the moon for the time selected by the time slider.
+The apparent altitude of the moon is +35.90° (again, assuming your time slider is set to sunrise, 05:46)

-(Note: the apparent altitude is not exactly what you’d get by dividing the elevation change by the distance and calculating the inverse tangent: the calculation accounts for the curvature of the earth’s surface and adjusts the result for refraction.)
+Note: the elevation angle is not exactly what you’d get by dividing the elevation change by the distance and calculating the inverse tangent: the calculation accounts for the curvature of the earth’s surface and adjusts the result for refraction.

 OK, now we know what we’re looking at, let’s find out the altitude of the sun when it passes through the same bearing at the peak of Little Baldy, where the grey pin is positioned.

-- The Sun azimuth line moves with the time slider
+- Sun azimuth line moves with the time slider

-I can advance the time slider in one minute increments by clicking on the time slider (it highlights blue) then using my keyboard left and right cursor keys.
-If I advance minute by minute the sun azimuth line will align with the pin azimuth line (and, therefore with the summit of Little Baldy) at around 18:24.
+I can advance the time slider in ten second increments by clicking on the time slider then using my keyboard left and right cursor keys.
+If I advance bit by bit the sun azimuth line will align with the pin bearing line (and, therefore with the summit of Little Baldy) at around 18:30.

-But will it be visible from our red pin postion?
+But will it be visible from our red pin position?

-- The time is now set to 18:24.
-Clicking on the time slider and then using the keyboard left/right cursor keys allows you to advance the time slider minute by minute
+- The time is now set to 18:30.
+Clicking on the time slider and then using the keyboard left/right cursor keys allows you to advance the time slider in ten second intervals

-- The sun azimuth line is aligned with the pin azimuth line and sits directly on top of Little Baldy
+- The sun azimuth line is aligned with the pin bearing line and sits directly on top of Little Baldy

-- Comparing the apparent altitudes of the grey pin and the sun determines whether the sun is still visible from the red pin position
+- Comparing the elevation angle of the grey pin with the apparent altitude of the sun determines whether the sun is still visible from the red pin position

 We need to look a little further to find out exactly when we will lose the sun from our red pin position.